rehierl/node-tree-outliner/3-1-1-exiting.md

   the container's context.
 That is, because section `F` is declared by a subsequent sectioning node (i.e. heading `F`).
 * Nodes `C` through `E` are obviously affected in a similar fashion.
 * Heading `F` is implicitly associated with its own section.
   Because of that, section `F` can be seen to declare itself.
 * Section `D` (a superordinate section) is declared by a node that implicitly belongs to section `F` (a subordinate section).
-* In general, section/heading `F` has an effect on presequent nodes.
+* In general: Section/heading `F` has an effect on presequent nodes.

 Again, these kind of loose associations can not be undefined, because they will be established as soon as any ancestor is associated with a section.